kamicollo/public-transit-accessibility/README.md

 ### Running the tool

 To run the tool, simply navigate to the `deploy` directory and run `kickstart.sh fast` or `kickstart.sh complete` (depending on the choice you made in the previous session).
 If you previously stopped any of the running docker containers, make sure to restart them.
+If `kickstart.sh fast` is run, the database import may take a while.
+Please be patient and monitor the Docker container logs before trying the website.

 You can then access the interactive visualization tool at http://localhost/.